Tert-Butyllithium: Preparation

 tert-Butyllithium is produced commercially by treating tert-butyl chloride with lithium.
 Its synthesis was first reported by R. B. Woodward in 1941.

 Structure and bonding

 Like other organolithium compounds, tert-butyllithium is a cluster compound.
 Whereas n-butyllithium exists both as a hexamer and a tetramer, tert-butyllithium exists exclusively as a tetramer with a cubane structure.
 Bonding in organolithium clusters involves sigma delocalization and significant Li−Li bonding.
 Despite its complicated structure, tert-butyllithium is usually depicted in equations as a monomer.

 The lithium–carbon bond in tert-butyllithium is highly polarized, having about 40 percent ionic character.
 The molecule reacts like a carbanion, as is represented by these two resonance structures:

 Reactions

 tert-Butyllithium is renowned for deprotonation of carbon acids (C-H bonds).
 One example is the double deprotonation of allyl alcohol.
 Other examples are the deprotonation of vinyl ethers.

-In combination with n-butyllithiium, tert-butylllithium monolithiates ferrocene. tert-Butyllithium deprotonates dichloromethane:
+In combination with n-butyllithium, tert-butyllithium monolithiates ferrocene. tert-Butyllithium deprotonates dichloromethane: